Single use medical device reprocessing: Africa and the Middle East

 The lack of resources, including medical devices and distribution channels, "necessitates the reuse of single-use devices" in much of Africa.
 This includes the reuse of syringes and needles that have not been sterilized, and even rubber gloves.
 In the Middle East, available data indicates that reuse of SUDs is common throughout Arab countries (particularly for cardiac catheters), despite the absence of a regulatory framework.
 Reprocessing in both Africa and the Middle East is done at the user-facility level.

 Israel

 Israel does not have regulations in place specific to the reprocessing of SUDs, but as a general matter, medical devices must be registered with the Ministry of Health (MOH) before they can be sold in the country.
-If a product is approved by the U.S. FDA, it will generally be registered by the MOH with no further testing requirements and, therefore, may be lawfully marketed in the country.
+If a product is approved by the US FDA, it will generally be registered by the MOH with no further testing requirements and, therefore, may be lawfully marketed in the country.
 Consistent with this policy, FDA-cleared reprocessed devices have been registered with MOH and are actively imported into the country.